-We were invited to the launch party of the Michelin Guide Nordic Cities 2015 by our good friend André Blomberg-Nygård.
-This is the first year Nordic cities get their own guide, as previously all the Nordic capitals in addition to Gothenburg have just been included in the Main Cities of Europe Guide.
-Expectations were… somewhat high, but a lot of food writers also had low expectations as the Michelin Guide has not prioritized the Nordics much so far.
+I was invited to the launch party of the Michelin Guide Nordic Cities 2015 by my good friend André Blomberg-Nygård.
+This is the first year that Nordic cities get their own guide, as previously all the Nordic capitals, in addition to Gothenburg, have been included in the Main Cities of Europe Guide.
+Expectations were… somewhat high?
+Although, a lot of food writers also had expressed rather low expectations as the Michelin Guide has not prioritized the Nordics much so far.
 The event took place at Fotografiska in Stockholm on the 26th of February, 2015.

 The first hour was dedicated to mingling, bubbles, and appetizers.
 Not many Norwegian chefs were present, but Esben from Maaemo was there, and so was Bent from Statholdergaarden.
 In addition, Arve Podsada Krognes represented Noma (and he’s Norwegian, at least).
 It was suspected that at least one restaurant would have to get a third star, as a guide without a three-star restaurant seemed kind of odd.
-There were also a bet that restaurants at some odd locations like Fäviken Magasinet in Sweden and Henne Kirkeby Kro in Denmark would be featured.
+There was also a bet that restaurants at some odd locations like Fäviken Magasinet in Sweden and Henne Kirkeby Kro in Denmark would be featured.
 In Norway, we hoped that cities like Bergen, Stavanger, Kristiansand, and Trondheim would be added, with Måltid in Kristiansand as maybe the most anticipated star candidate.

-One star: Thörnströms Kök, 28+, Sjömagasinet, Bhoga, Koka (NEW) and SK Mat & Människor (NEW)
+One star: Thörnströms Kök, 28+, Sjömagasinet, Bhoga, Koka (NEW), and SK Mat & Människor (NEW) ⭐

 Bib Gourmand: Familjen

-Bib Gourmand: Bastard (NEW) & Sture (NEW)
+Bib Gourmand: Bastard (NEW), and Sture (NEW)

-Two stars: Noma, Geranium & a|o|c (NEW)
+Two stars: Noma, Geranium, and AOC (NEW) ⭐⭐

-One star: Frederikshøj (NEW), Gastromé (NEW) & Substans (NEW)
+One star: Frederikshøj (NEW), Gastromé (NEW), and Substans (NEW) ⭐

-Bib Gourmand: Hærværk (NEW) & Pondus (NEW)
+Bib Gourmand: Hærværk (NEW), and Pondus (NEW)